brymartinez/hyperswarm-auction/README.md

 ## Notes
  - The Hyperswarm server is only used for saving public keys and broadcasting it once a new client connects.
 It does not communicate otherwise with different peers.
+ - Registered remote public keys are deleted once the server is deleted.
  - The DHT is bootstrapped under `server.js`, not via CLI
  - There's no "What auction did I just miss?" feature.
 Once you connect, you can only receive bid msgs and new open auction msgs.
  - Each client manages its own Hyperbee (hence the `crypto.randomBytes(4)` call on the Hypercore on `client.js`), and it's volatile.
 Data will be lost on disconnection.